cjakabos/portfolio-web/README.md

 ## Roadmap
 Development roadmap with requirements and milestones.

-Three base layers of storage application:
+Three base layers of storage application for Files, Notes and Credentials:

 - [x] The cloud service back-end with Spring Boot
 - [x] The cloud service front-end with Thymeleaf